fsharp/fsharp.org/community/projects/index.md

 *  [Stellar](https://github.com/panesofglass/stellar) - Typed access to the Windows Azure Management REST APIs.

-<h2 id="async-concurrent-parallel" class="anchor">Community Projects: Asynchronous, Concurrent and Parallel Programming</h2>
+<h2 class="anchor" id="async-concurrent-parallel" class="anchor">Community Projects: Asynchronous, Concurrent and Parallel Programming</h2>

 *  [Hopac](https://github.com/VesaKarvonen/Hopac) - Inspired by languages like Concurrent ML and Cilk, Hopac is a library for F# with the aim of making it easier to write efficient parallel, asynchronous and concurrent programs.